 The race itself seemed a little easier than the races I had run in lately.
 While I did not feel like I could run particularly fast, with the urging of my rider – ouch!
 That whipping stuff does hurt – I moved my tired and sore legs as fast as I could, and managed to finish second, about a neck’s length behind the winner.

-The next morning after my race, my new groom fed me some breakfast and fussed around me as she undid the wraps around my legs.
-Having been through this routine for a number of years now, I knew what to expect next.
+The next morning after my race, my new groom feeds me some breakfast and fusses around me as she undoes the wraps around my legs.
+Having been through this routine for a number of years now, I know what to expect next.

-She, or another fella who might be the trainer or assistant trainer, would rub their hands down each of my legs, twist and flex my joints, and try to find my pain points.
-They would jog me up and down the shed row, and then make some medical decisions, along with their vet.
+She, or another fella who might be the trainer or assistant trainer, will rub their hands down each of my legs, twist and flex my joints, and try to find my pain points.
+They will jog me up and down the shed row, and then make some medical decisions, along with their vet.

 It was not always like this.